 (8) Be physical

 I love to walk my dog every day for an hour (30 minutes in the winter).
-I also like to attend exercise classes (don’t judge, but I love Jazzercise!).
-When I go to Jazzercise, I see my friends there (so it’s social) and I get an amazing workout (I love dancing).
+I also like to attend exercise classes (I love Jazzercise!).
+When I go to Jazzercise, I see my friends there (love the social aspects of it) and I get an amazing workout too.
 Find something you love and do it.
 It’s great for your mental and physical health.

 (9) Be social